 For someone looking for a great all-in-one bucket, this seems to be a great choice.
 The included broom and shovel make clean up quick and easy.
 They can both be stored securely attached to the ash bucket so that they never get misplaced.
 Plus, the lid keeps ashes from flying out while moving the bucket and the wooden handle ensures that your hand will not get hot.

-Mind Reader Large Fire Place Ash Bucket Black — Best For Simplicity
+Mind Reader Large Ash Bucket

 This Mind Reader bucket is one of the most simple designs while being functional and stylish for storing your fireplace ashes.
 The bucket itself is very easy to keep clean and comes with a simple easy to use handle.
 This ash bucket is ready to use straight out of the box with no need for attaching any handles or additional parts.
 It’s solid and feels quite durable.